lookit/lookit-docs/docs/source/tutorial-second-study.rst

   Enter "Look and Listen" here - or another name for the study if you have a cute or catchy idea!

 Discoverable
-  Check the box so that when you submit your study to post on the staging server, it will show up to participants on the Studies page
+  Check the box so that the study would show up to participants on the Studies page, and families with eligible children would get emails inviting them to participate

 Share preview
   Check the box so other researchers can preview your study without being added as collaborators